pikesley/catering-college/README.md

 + Installs the Chef gems (with rvmsudo, which is awesome)
 + Configures the Chef server
 + Creates upstart scripts for each of the Chef components
++ Installs nginx to proxy the Chef server WebUI

 How to use it
 -------------